Skip to content

 do {

-Because of its "do first, check later" nature, do-while is particularly suited for scenarios like menu systems—the menu must be displayed at least once, and then we decide whether to continue based on the user's choice:
+Because of its "act first, judge later" nature, do-while is particularly suitable for scenarios like menu systems—the menu must be displayed at least once, and then we decide whether to continue based on the user's choice:

 cpp